31grudnia/Machine-Learning-Projects/README.md

-# Machine-Learning-Projects
-ML Projects for self improvement 🫥

-Rock or Mine Prediction
+# Rock or Mine Prediction using Logistic Regression

+This code loads and checks a sonar dataset and applies a logistic regression algorithm to predict the class labels of the sonar signals as either "R" (rock) or "M" (mine).